Thursday, 29 June 2017

 Another terrorist attack

 When we arrived back at the hotel after the Kraftwerk concert we were dismayed to find out that there has been another terrorist attack, this time on London Bridge and in Southwark in London.
 Seven people have been killed and forty-eight have been injured.
-Readers of this blog will know that Southwark is my favourite area of London, and we usually stay in the Premier Inn there because it is such a vibrant area with lots of pubs and restaurants, some right on the banks of the Thames.
+Readers of this blog will know that Southwark is one of my favourite areas of London, and we usually stay in the Premier Inn there because it is such a vibrant area with lots of pubs and restaurants, some right on the banks of the Thames.
 It's also handy for Borough Market and the Globe Theatre and is across the river from St Paul's.
 So James and I have walked the streets where last night's attacks took place many times, and we have seen (and indeed been numbered among) the innocent crowds of revellers who frequent the pubs on weekend evenings.
 It's disgusting that anyone would target people who were just enjoying a night out, and were such an easy target.
-I don't know what the answer is to these terrorist attacks; that's three in three months (London, Manchester, and now London again).
+I don't know what the answer is to these terrorist attacks; that's three in three months (London, Manchester, and now London again.)

-Musik Non Stop
+Musik Non Stop - Kraftwerk

 And so last night we went to the Kraftwerk concert!
 The Bord Gaìs theatre was only 15 minutes walk from our hotel, however on the way we managed to witness a man being assaulted and had to flag down the Garda!
 The concert was absolutely brilliant; James loved it, and, somewhat to my surprise, I really loved it too.
 It was an audio-visual experience rather than just a concert.
 The digital graphics brought the music to life and were very much part of the performance.
 For example, the train tracks in Trans Europe Express were almost hypnotic as they peeled off in different directions.
 The white outline of the train rushing through the dark was very compelling.
 The bright, almost pop art, colours of Autobahn enhanced the feeling of motion as we experienced the autobahn from m all different angles.
 I also loved the song Neon Lights, which had neon café and hotel signs floating around and adding to its haunting quality.
 We had all been issued with 3D glasses which drew you in even more, for example the orbiting laboratories in Spacelab which were really amazing.